 Let us complete the above example:

 which should return a list of articles, displaying the top title and title of each article.
 But what happens if an article doesn’t have a top title?
-The result would be: "<li><br>", i.e., a small bullet followed by a blank line.
+The result would be: "<li><br>", i.e. a small bullet followed by a blank line.

 This syntax resolves the problem:

-[ optional text before (#TAG) optional text after ]
+[optional text before(#TAG) optional text after ]

-Our example becomes:
+Our example then becomes:

 Advanced usage

-From version 1.8 it is possible to nest tags inside each other.
+It is possible to nest tags inside each other.
 For example, if we wish to display the top title only if the article’s subtitle is defined, we can write:

 N.B.
 It is not possible to insert a loop within the “optional code” part of a tag.
 If you want to run a loop which depends on a tag having a value or not, it is possible to do so by using <INCLURE()> in the optional code section of a tag.